 What is the perfect portfolio

-I look at it in terms of years before retirement; the more time ahead, the more equity you should own.
+This is not investment advice, simply my personal thoughts on a good asset allocation for a young investor.
+There is no perfect portfolio but I look at it in terms of years before retirement; the more time ahead, the more equity you should own.
 If like me, you are more than 5 years away from retirement, you should invest mostly in total market (80%) hold some international (20%) and no bonds at all.
 Some go for even more international but I am happy with the exposure I get from American companies that operate overseas and a slight percentage in international ETF.
-The reason I invest next to nothing in bonds is that over the long-term, equities have always outperformed bonds and you do not need that security if you are not withdrawing any time soon.
+The reason I invest next to nothing in bonds is that over the long-term, equities have always outperformed bonds and you do not need that security if you are not withdrawing anytime soon.

 As time approaches, you might want to go for a 70% total market, 10% international, and 20% bonds to lower the volatility of your portfolio in retirement and be able to withdraw from the bonds when the markets are having a bad year instead of selling equities when they are low.